 This system proved to be extremely useful.
-Within a few years, Mexican Texan’s population had increased ten folds.
+Within a few years, Mexican Texan’s population had increased ten fold.
 At one time, the number of Texans or Texians outnumbered the Mexico-born residents.
-The immigrant mostly included outcasts, including disgraced politicians like Sam Houston and other criminals.
+The immigrants mostly included outcasts, including disgraced politicians like Sam Houston and other criminals.

 The empresarios did a good job of inviting people from the US and populating the lands.
 Mexico was starting to take profit from Texas as its newly established frontier.
 The short-lived peace was disturbed when Hayden Edwards, an empresario, decided that his settlement should be an independent one.
 The other empresarios quickly hushed the disturbance, but they lost their respect in front of the Mexican authorities.

 In 1789, the Mexican government issued a ban on slavery.
 This came as a shock to the Texans, as many of them had slaves.
 The people of Texas took to protests and even went as far as threatening revolts.
 As a result, the government had to show some leniency.
 Still, the Mexican authorities tagged Texas as a troublesome land.
 The US offered twice to get Texas from Mexico, but President Guadalupe Victoria rejected both times.

 President Victoria ended his term in the same year, which led to many coups and rebellious battles.
 Some wanted to get a centralized government, while others desired a state similar to that of the US.
 The land of Texas was in shambles.

 In 1830, the laws were changed, and no more American immigrants were welcomed into Texas.
 This made the people unhappy, but they backed off, considering what came next was worse.
 Politician and former soldier Antonio Lopéz de Santa Anna was elected as the president in favor of a federal government.
 After a year, Santa Anna showed his true colors as a dictator and dissolved any and all military authorities.